Things to Do in New Zealand North Island: Itinerary & Cities in 8 Days

 You can also have the unique experience of walking directly across to Bowentown at low tide.

-DAY 3: Cities & Things to Do in New Zealand North Island – Coromandel Peninsula
+DAY 3: Cities & Things to Do in New Zealand North Island – Coromandel Peninsula Itinerary

 DAY 4: Cities & Things to Do in New Zealand North Island – Mount Maunganui, Tauranga

-DAY 5: Cities & Things to Do in New Zealand North Island – Rotorua
+DAY 5: Cities & Things to Do in New Zealand North Island – Rotorua Itinerary

 Rotorua features unique geothermal phenomena with its seething soil, mud pools, colourful hot pools, steam vents, and erupting geysers.

-You will start in the Kuirau Park.
+You will start in Kuirau Park.

-Visiting Rotorua cannot be done without visiting one of the traditional Māori communities here.
-At several sites in the city, the Māoris show visitors their traditional way of life.
+Visiting Rotorua is not complete without visiting one of the traditional Māori communities here.
+At several sites in the city, the Māori showcase their traditional way of life.
 One of these is the Whakarewarewa village.
-Here, you can also see plentiful geothermal phenomena like geysers, hot pools and boiling mud – all the resources the Māori people have learned to exploit.
-You can make a reservation for your visit on their website beforehand to ensure available tickets.
+Here, you can also see plentiful geothermal phenomena like geysers, hot pools, and boiling mud — resources the Māori people have learned to harness.
+You can make a reservation on their website beforehand to ensure ticket availability.

-Originally, it was the indigenous’ land.
-In 1909, the forest land was returned to the Māoris.
+Originally, this was indigenous land.
+In 1909, the forest land was returned to the Māori.

 DAY 6: Rotorua and Lake Taupo